-CEO/payroll email fraud is another form of mandate fraud whereby the fraudster requests changes to payroll bank account details.
-This type of fraud typically occurs when an email is sent to an NHS organisation from a criminal purporting to be the organisation’s CEO or a senior director with instructions to change bank account details of the person they are impersonating.
-The criminal will request that funds are transferred as a matter of urgency to the alternative bank accounts.
-The member of staff receiving the email will feel pressured to comply due to the apparent seniority of the sender and urgent nature of the email.
+CEO email fraud - CEO (Chief Executive Officer) fraud is when an email/call comes from a fraudster to an NHS organisation purporting to be the organisation’s CEO or a senior director with a request that funds are transferred to a certain bank account, which turns out to be the fraudster’s bank account.
+The member of staff receiving the email/call will feel pressured to comply due to the apparent seniority of the sender and urgent nature of the request.
 During the COVID-19 pandemic, the urgent nature of such requests is likely to appear more pressing and convincing.

 How to spot mandate fraud

 Mandate fraud can occur in different ways, here are some methods to be aware of:

 - A telephone request is received where the caller is suggesting some urgency in making a change to a supplier’s bank account details.